 The first system for South America, a Model 7700, is delivered to a Braskem plant in Northern Brazil.
 This is the most powerful system ever built.

 Started off-site facility pilot projects to determine demand in three locations; Sarnia, Ontario, Canada; Reserve, Louisiana, USA; and Rotterdam, The Netherlands.

-Based on the success of the pilots, Tech Sonic will be constructing the first two full scale off-site cleaning facilities located in the USA and Europe.
-Expected completion is Spring of 2018.
+Based on the success of the pilots, Tech Sonic will be constructing the first off-site cleaning facility located in Baytown, Texas, USA.
+Expected completion is January 2019.